MainulDip/AndroidDevStudy/android-navigation-fundamentals.md

 ### Setting Up Explicit Intent Steps:
 1: get the context
 2: create intent passing the context and the destination activity.
+On Recycler view,
 3: Inject data to the intent with putExtra
 4: Call the startActivity() method on the context object, passing in the intent object.
+5: Get data to the targated